PPM 3-32, Discrimination, Harassment, and Sexual Misconduct (including Title IX)

 2.7.5 not alter a recommendation that no disciplinary action should be imposed.

 2.8 The appeal decision-maker will simultaneously issue a report to both parties, the responsible administrator, and the Executive Director detailing the decision and the rationale for the decision.
-The appeal decision-maker’s decision is final, except in cases of tenured faculty, where the decision of the president is a recommendation to the Board of Trustees, consistent with University policy.
+The appeal decision-maker’s decision is final, except in cases of tenured faculty, where the decision of the president is made in consultation with the Board of Trustees, consistent with University policy.

 Failure to comply with the strict language herein does not negate decisions made, unless departure is prejudicial to the outcome.